jwtsien/RepOptimalLockdowns.jl/README.md

 # nt is the range of time and we define dt = 1
 @constraint(model, [t in 1:nt-1], (s[t+1] - s[t]) == rs[t])
 ```
 We should notice that in Python, $s$ is still a scalar but in Julia, I have to make $s$ a vector.
 It may not influence too much in a simple problem but our model is complex and it affects many equations (not only in terms of numerical values but also in terms of data types).
 Finally, the program and the optimizer ran well but didn't export the same answer with the article.
 After that, I try to fix it and others pick another approach to replicate the model.

+Later, I realized that perhaps all the GEKKO variables should be converted into vector form to make them easier for Julia to handle.

 ## Contact
 For questions or issues, please contact the group at [Tanfei](mailto:tanfei.li@sciencespo.fr).